jiajunh/papers/llm.md

 **Does Fine-Tuning LLMs on New Knowledge Encourage Hallucinations [paper](https://arxiv.org/pdf/2405.05904)**
 * Train model use large proportion of unknown data may be harmful, but with some maybe known data is helpful.

+**Interpreting and Editing Vision-Language Representations to Mitigate Hallucinations [paper](https://arxiv.org/pdf/2410.02762)**
+* For an selected object, use internal confidence over all layers to represent the patch object and segmentation.
+* After generation and detect hallucination object with labels, substract the object embedding from related image patches.

 ## Reasoning